Maya Cultural Center – GUATEMALA

-The Casa Para La Cultura Maya is a cultural center and educational resource:
+The Maya Cultural Center is a cultural center and educational resource:

-- To preserve, esteem and promote all expression of Maya culture including Maya dress, music, dance, art, weaving, agriculture, cuisine, and community, spiritual, and family values.
+- To preserve, esteem and promote all expressions of Maya culture including Maya dress, music, dance, art, weaving, agriculture, cuisine, and community, spiritual, and family values.

 - To reach out to the non-indigenous (ladino) population of Guatemala with special programs and events.